lucassvasconcelos/corebox/README.md

 # 🚀 About

-CoreBox was developed by [Lucas Vasconcelos](https://www.linkedin.com/in/lucassvasconcelos/) under the MIT license.
+CoreBox was developed under the MIT license.